Joe McIntyre (Coronation Street): Storylines

 Shortly afterwards, David steals money from the Windass family, who refused to pay for a kitchen Joe had fitted.
 In revenge, Gary Windass (Mikey North) and his uncle Len (Conor Ryan) steal Joe's tools so Tina, David and Graeme Proctor (Craig Gazey) rip out the Windass' kitchen and set it on fire but their plan backfires as Gary and Len tear out Gail's kitchen.
 Joe goes to great expense to build her a new one and also buys Gail a golden watch, despite being in a lot of debt from the failure of his business.
 Despite Joe's efforts, his plan for a perfect Christmas is ruined when Gail invites the Windass' over for Christmas Day.
 He grows increasingly frustrated with their presence and is perplexed when they give him a tool belt as a Christmas present, which reminds Joe of the tools that they stole from him.
 When Gary repeatedly makes moves on Tina and Gary and David get into a brawl, Joe's fury finally explodes.
-He begins screaming at the Windass', telling them they are pathetic, and throws food at them.[4][5][6]
+He begins screaming at the Windass', telling them they are pathetic, and throws food at them.
 They leave the house humiliated and Joe walks out.
 The next day, Gail and Joe make up, but Gail is shaken, as he has reminded her of some of the men from her past.

 Joe is having problems paying his debts due to lack of work but hides this from Gail.
 In January 2009, he gets a job with local builder Bill Webster (Peter Armitage) but asks him to say that he is fitting kitchens for him.
 He moves in with Gail, still keeping quiet about his debts and recent eviction from his flat.
 Gary begins to persistently pester and flirt with Tina, resulting in Joe warning him off, after he pushes his luck and asks Tina out on a date.
 After Joe warns Gary off a second time, Gary calls Len to help him break into the builder's yard and steal copper piping.
-The following day, Bill and Jason suspect Joe is responsible and Gary mocks Joe because of this, resulting in Joe lashing out, but Bill and Jason hold him back.
+The following day, Bill and Jason Grimshaw (Ryan Thomas) suspect Joe is responsible and Gary mocks Joe because of this, resulting in Joe lashing out, but Bill and Jason hold him back.
 David, who has witnessed Gary and Len driving away from the builder's yard, reports them to the police.